rosaliewieland/dmwt-fermenti-main/README.md

-# Installation von Paketen
+# Installation of Packages

-Für eine korrekte Nutzung unserer Website müssen folgende Pakete installiert werden:
+To ensure proper use of our website, the following packages need to be installed:

 - npm install rive-react
 - npm install mysql2

-# Auflösung Website
+# Website Resolution

-Unser Website wurde für die Auflösung 1920 x 1080 entwickelt.
+Our website is designed for a resolution of 1920 x 1080.

-# Datenbank
+# Database

-Für die Datenbank haben wir XAMPP benutzt.
-Mit dem Script db.sql im Ordner sql_querys wird eine Datenbank mit Tabelle erzeugt.
-Diese Tabelle wird direkt mit Dummy-Daten befüllt, um eine realitätsnahe Situation simulieren.
+We used XAMPP for the database.
+The `db.sql` script in the `sql_querys` folder will create a database with a table.
+This table is pre-filled with dummy data to simulate a realistic scenario.

-# Gruppenmitglieder
+# Group Members

 - Rosalie Wieland
 - Simon Knoblich
 - Marco Holzäpfel